theonejj/ansible-zfs_on_root/README.md

 ---

-Automated 'ZFS on Root' based on [OpenZFS Ubuntu 20.04 recommendations](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html#overview) with many enhancements:
+Originally based on the OpenZFS 'ZFS on Root' Guide, but no longer.
+Now with many enhancements:

+* Uses ZFS Boot Menu / rEFInd / Syslinux to manage boot environments
+* No GRUB Boot Loader!
+* No separation of `bpool` and `rpool` just a single 'rpool' is needed
-* Predefine rules for ZFS `bpool` and `rpool` pools types (mirror, raidz1, raidz2, multiple mirror vdevs) based on number of devices available
+* Predefine rules for ZFS `rpool` pools types (mirror, raidz1, raidz2, multiple mirror vdevs) based on number of devices available
 * Swap partitions can be enabled
   * Multi-disk swap partitions automatically setup with `mdadm`
   * If encryption is enabled, LUKS is used to encrypt Swap partitions